 The Australian National Phenome Centre is Australia’s first metabolic phenotyping centre capable of high throughput screening of human clinical samples.
-It was created in a partnership of several universities (including all five WA universities) and health institutes both in Australia and overseas.
+It was created as part of the Western Australian Health Translation Network (WAHTN), a partnership of several universities (including all five WA universities) and health institutes, both in Australia and overseas.
 It is a member of the International Phenome Centre Network.

 Metabolic phenotyping provides a detailed analysis of the metabolic state of an organism, its genetics and environmental contributions.
 This enables scientists to examine the interactions between genes, environments, microbiomes, diets and lifestyles and their impact on health and disease.
 Its ultimate objective is to generate global metabolomics atlases of diseases for the clinical as well as broader life sciences, including animal, plant and environmental sciences.